Advising

 Declaring the AMEP degree:

 Students are encouraged to declare AMEP as soon as possible in order to receive AMEP specific advising and be included on the AMEP mailing list to stay informed about AMEP current events and opportunities.
-Students should first familiarize themselves with the degree requirements and the four-year plan, the list of recommended or required courses then visit an Applied Mathematics Faculty advisor (listed below) or Prof. Yavuz in Physics to declare the degree.
+Students should first familiarize themselves with the degree requirements and the four-year plan, the list of recommended or required courses then visit an AMEP advisor (listed below) to declare the degree.

-Please email one of the applied mathematics or physics advisors below to arrange an appointment for advising.
+Please schedule an advising appointment via Starfish.
+Some faculty advisors may not use Starfish so if they are not on the page or have no available meetings, please email them directly with your availability to schedule an advising appointment.
 When contacting a professor, students should make sure they put “AMEP” in the subject line and send a brief clear message, since professors receive many emails.

-Note that Professors usually have advising appointments only during the regular Fall and Spring semesters.
-If you are registering for classes, please consult the recommended list of introductory and core courses.
+Please note that professors usually have advising appointments only during the regular Fall and Spring semesters.
+The academic advisor for AMEP will have availability throughout the year.

 Advisors and Department Homepages:

-AMEP student will typically interact with three faculty advisors.
+The average AMEP student will typically interact with the AMEP academic advisor and three faculty advisors:

 1. An applied mathematics advisor in the Department of Mathematics

-3. An engineering advisor in the engineering department in which the student chooses to focus.
+3. An engineering advisor in the engineering department the student chooses to focus on

-A list of current faculty advisor follows.
-Note that other engineering faculty besides those listed below can serve as AMEP advisor if they are willing.
+A list of current faculty advisors follows.
+Note that other engineering faculty besides those listed below can serve as an AMEP advisor if they are willing.
 The engineering part of the AMEP curriculum should be any coherent concentration of courses at the intermediate to advanced level.

 Applied Mathematics Advisors